Six practical ways to safeguard flock health

 6. Focus on relative humidity

-Controlling moisture in poultry buildings is important because ammonia is a symptom of high moisture and can lead to many bird health problems.
+Controlling moisture in poultry buildings is important because ammonia is a symptom of high moisture.
+High litter moisture can lead to many bird health problems.

 Fairchild cited research that supports the importance of relative humidity.
 A study published in 1990 looked at three relative-humidity treatments and the impact on the incidence of birds with twisted legs.

-“As the relative humidity increased, so did the incidents of lame birds in those treatments,” he explained.
-“As more ammonia is produced due to wet litter, more challenges occur in the birds.”
+“As the relative humidity increased, so did the incidence of lame birds and footpad dermatitis in those treatments,” he explained.
+“As more ammonia is produced due to wet litter, the higher concentrations can lead to more susceptibility to respiratory infections.”
 Relative humidity of 45% produced 6.5% lameness, and 75% relative humidity produced 9.1% lameness.

 Other studies reported that higher levels of ammonia increase susceptibility to disease.
 “Most people understand we now need to keep ammonia levels below 40 parts per million (ppm) or less,” Fairchild said.
 “A lot of animal welfare guidelines use 25 ppm.

 “This is a challenge our growers face because it’s going to cost money, not only on electricity to run fans, but to reheat the air we bring into the house as we remove the ammonia through ventilation,” he noted.
-“But we know that ammonia is undesirable, and we want to try to control that the best we can.”
+“But we know that ammonia is undesirable, and we want to try to control it as best we can.”

-Fairchild suggested growers use a smartphone app called “Poultry411” to help calculate ventilation rates, including relative humidity.
+Fairchild suggested growers use a free smartphone app called “Poultry411” to help calculate ventilation rates, in order to manage relative humidity in poultry houses.

 “If you keep relative humidity below 60%, your air quality is going to be good,” he added.
 “The drier you want your litter, the lower we want the target relative humidity to be.
-Relative humidity of 70% is damp litter, and 40% is dry litter.
-Somewhere between 50% and 60% is moderate moisture control.
+Relative humidity of 70% or higher will result in damp litter, and 40% or lower is dry litter.
+Somewhere between 50% and 60% is a moderate level of moisture control.